tcheukueppoo/maat/docs/pity_dev_ref/pity.md

 We implement the switch-case using `given`-`when`, this construct tests the topic variable initialized to the argument passed to `given` against the following cases using the smartmatch operator(`~~`).
 We execute the block of the first matching case and instantly exit the `given` block.
-We can continue to the next case by using the `proceed` instruction within the block of a case.
+We can continue on to the next case by using the `proceed` instruction within the block of a case.

 ```raku
 # output: Num, 42